Editing SDK docs

 Class names

 By default, Speakeasy SDKs are generated with the class name SDK.
-You can configure a custom class name by modifying the gen.yaml file as follows:
+A custom class name can be configured by modifying the gen.yaml file as follows:

 generation: